kefaslungu/resourceMonitor/readme.md

 # Shortcuts

-All commands support speech on demand mode (NVDA 2024.1 and later).
+All commands support speech on demand mode.

 * NVDA+Shift+E: presents used ram, average processor load, and battery info if available.
 * NVDA+Shift+1: presents the average processor load and if multicore CPU's are present the load of each core.